IlgeeHong/AdaSketch-Newton/README.md

 ## Setup

-All our code is implemented in [Julia](https://julialang.org/).
+All our code is implemented in [Julia](https://julialang.org/) (ver 1.6.7).
 For installation of the packages that are used in the code, using <br>
 ```julia
 pkg> add NLPModels
 pkg> add LinearOperators